 This needs to be one person who represents your target audience as a whole.
 Name them Jane or John.

 You need to get VERY CLEAR on who your target person is, how aware they are about the problem you’re solving, and how eager they are to solve it.

-Maybe they know they have a problem but aren’t really in a rush to solve it.
-For this person you’d have to work harder to move them from a “not now” to “maybe”, and from “maybe” to “hell yes!”
+Maybe they know they have a problem but aren’t rushing to solve it.
+For this person, you’d have to work harder to move them from a “not now” to “maybe” and from “maybe” to “hell yes!”